 The blade tip should protrude from the log during the splitting process.
 This enables the blade to be hammered through the center of the log by a piece of dense green wood.
 This improvised mallet technique is referred to as batoning.
 The BK-2's wedge-like cross section excels at this task.

 Batoning requires a minimum blade length of 5".
 Longer blades offer more performance.
 However, an overall length of 12" is a critical constraint of survival knives, thus a maximum blade length of 7".
-Any additional length degrades practical carry on our person.
-Larger tools will be stored behind a seat or on our pack but have a higher probability of loss.
+Any additional length degrades practical carry.
+Larger tools will be stored behind a seat or in a backpack but have a higher probability of loss.
 Many pilots found Randall's model 14 attack to be cumbersome in the cockpit.
 Bo shortened the blade design to 5.5" and designated it the model 15 airman.

 6: Thick Spine, Full Tang

-Batoning is also used to cut thick branches and small trees for shelter making.
-Chopping is quicker and more enjoyable but fatiguing and risky; the blade can bounce back or the hand slip forward.
-A lanyard twisted tightly on the wrist protects against loss of control when fatigued.
-The BK-2 is static and more controllable when batoned.
-Binding is less likely when circumcising with a series of "V" cuts, rather than hammering the knife all the way through.
-Combining a .25" thick spine with full tang provides the structural strength to prevent snapping at the hilt when knots are encountered.
+Batoning is preferred for harvesting green wood for shelter.
+A static knife is more controllable for a wet, cold, fatigued or injured hand.
+Binding the blade is less likely when circumcising with a series of "V" cuts, rather than hammering the blade all the way through a branch or trunk.
+Combining a .25" thick spine with full tang provides the structural strength to prevent snapping at the hilt, after knots are encountered.

-Most knife manufacturers devote minimal attention to sheath design.
+Many knife manufacturers devote minimal attention to sheath design.
 Randall's C sheath, was designed under the auspices of the Marine Corps.
-Holes were located on the belt loop and tip of the sheath, for attachment to vests and webbing via leather thongs or paracord.
+Holes were located on the belt loop and tip of the sheath, supporting attachment to vests and webbing via leather thongs or paracord.
 The leather keeper secured the knife in vertical, inverted and horizontal carry.
 Rivets provided additional security if stitching rotted.
 The leather was often impregnated with wax to help repel moisture.

 Currently, survival knife sheaths are available in leather, Zytel, Kydex and nylon fabric with hard inserts.
 People consider Zytel sheaths inferior because of their low cost.
 It reality, they offer the best overall performance.
 They don't retain moisture like leather, become brittle in freezing temperatures like Kydex or rip like nylon fabric.

 8: BK-2 Functionality